mrbinky3000/mFrame/README.md

 Is this as efficient as a traditional MVC?
 Almost.
 Is it easier for the less savvy to understand and edit?
 Arguably so.

+Imagine if your front-end development team created "static" php files using a tool like [Middleman](https://github.com/middleman/middleman) and included mFrame on every page.
+Rapid, dynamic prototyping!

 ##How To Use
 1. Create a stand-alone PHP page just like you did back when everyone partied like it was 1999.
 This is now the view.
 2. Include the mFrame core and a controller class at the top of this page before anything else.